 Ryan Well Historical Reserve protects and preserves an important aspect of the nineteenth century push into the Northern Territory.

-Located 129 kilometres north of Alice Springs, the well was hand-dug in 1889 to supply water to travellers and stock along the Overland Telegraph Line.
+Located 129km north of Alice Springs, the well was hand-dug in 1889 to supply water to travellers and stock along the Overland Telegraph Line.

 The well was named after Ned Ryan, a stonemason who became an expert at sinking wells.
 Make a stop along the Stuart Highway to read the detailed plaque beside the well, which describes the complex process of raising water and offers a glimpse into the early history of Central Australia.